Munich · Operators

 What gets rebuilt, in what order.

-• Read the existing US-facing surface.
-Site, deck, outbound, follow-up cadence, principal LinkedIn.
+• Evaluate the existing US website, deck, and sales material.
+Site, deck, outbound, follow-up cadence, owner/CEO LinkedIn.
 Where the Munich register is leaking into US conversations, and where the US category anchor is missing.

 • Rebuild the category anchor.
-One US category claim, one US outcome claim, one US peer set, written so the American reader can place the firm inside twenty seconds.
+One US category claim, one US outcome claim, one US peer set, written so the American buyer can place GMA inside twenty seconds.

-• Rebuild the trust architecture.
-US case narratives, US-denominated pricing posture, US references on the surface where TUEV, DIN, and MDR sit behind.
+• Rebuild the proof and trust system.
+US case narratives, US-denominated price presentation, US references on the surface where TUEV, DIN, and MDR sit behind.
 Engineer-led depth stays available, no longer carries the opening.

 • Rebuild the follow-up cadence.
-US-paced touches that read as competence rather than pressure, on a clock the German team can run without losing the home-market voice.
+US-paced touches that land as competence rather than pressure, on a clock the German team can run without losing the home-market voice.

-• Rebuild the principal's US-facing register.
+• Rebuild the owner's US-facing register.
 LinkedIn, talks, podcast appearances, written cadence.
 A second voice for US conversations, in parallel with the German voice that keeps running at home.

 How engagements start